-I study CS/Maths, helped co-found Vanderbilt's EA group and now do operations / recruiting / AIS community building work (pt now, ft once I graduate in December) at Redwood Research.
+I do operations / recruiting / AIS field building work at Redwood Research.

 Hello!
 I'm here because of my interest in moral philosophy and global priorities research.
 If anyone is aware of one, I'd be curious to read a history of bioethics and its impact on research.